 One of the best ways to grow in faith is by offering servant leadership to the Marquette community.
 Consider offering your gifts and skills through involvement in a Campus Ministry program.
 Many areas of our office are recruiting new student leaders for the next academic year.
 Look through the opportunities found below and consider applying.
 For more information, please consult the particular program website or a campus minister.

-Help foster the development of a small Christian community on campus where faith and life is shared and integrated.
+Help foster the development of a small Christian community or group on campus where faith and life is shared and integrated.
 This academic year long commitment involves co-leading a one hour small group, consisting of 8-10 students, and meeting bi-weekly with a campus minister for training and formation.
-Applications will be accepted until Friday, April 17.
+Applications will be accepted until Friday, April 15.

 A $4000 annual stipend is awarded by Campus Ministry to an undergraduate or graduate student who agrees to serve as Liturgical Choir accompanist.
 He / she will exhibit strong piano and improvisational skills, sight-reading ability, and a proficient level of choral score reading ability.
 Responsibilities include accompanying our weekly Wednesday rehearsals from 5-7 pm and our 4 pm Sunday Mass at the Church of the Gesu.
 Thorough preparation of all weekly liturgical music and twice annual concert music is expected.
 Applications are due May 10.

 Choir Council Officers meet weekly to assist the director with recruitment, hospitality, retreat planning, concert planning and publicity and regular maintenance of the choir.
 Officers are actively involved in the Fall Campus Ministry Leadership Retreat (Sept 11-13, 2015) and in other collaborations with student Campus Ministry Leaders as needed throughout the year.
 Applications are open now until April 30.